 In the proposed implementation, film grain database is created off-line for all combinations of cut-off frequencies, even if this is not strict requirement (film-grain pattern can be calculated on-fly).
 In addition, in the proposed implementation it is created by using VVC’s core transform (DCT-2 64x64, same as in analysis part) instead of RDD 5 internal transform.

 Syntax settings

-For the SMPTE RDD 5 example, the parameters conveyed as part of the FGC SEI message are tabulated in Table 2.
+For the SMPTE RDD 5 example, the parameters conveyed as part of the FGC SEI message are tabulated in Table 1.

-Table 2 FGC SEI syntax parameter values for SMPTE RDD 5
+Table 1: FGC SEI syntax parameter values for SMPTE RDD 5.